Adroiti/docs-for-code-review-tools/Bandit-B502.md

-Pattern: SSL use with bad version used
+Pattern: Use of insecure SSL/TLS protocol version

 Issue: -